top of page

 Lunch was a formality.
 One hour at the Hôtel d’Angleterre with the Zurich partners who ordered for him out of habit.
 He didn’t mind.
 He liked efficiency more than pleasure.

 Afterwards, he walked along the quay with a younger partner who was brilliant, ambitious, and reckless enough to flirt without saying a word.
 He watched her the way a collector appraised a painting, aware of its beauty but unmoved by its meaning.
 Her laughter was precise, like crystal.
-She spoke of expansion, of renewable transitions, of optics, while tracing the rim of her water glass with her index finger, and he let her talk.
+She spoke of expansion, renewable transitions, and optics, while tracing the rim of her water glass with her index finger, and he let her talk.

 He liked watching people perform their usefulness.